Why brute force attacks like DDoS matter to everyone

 Whether in the business of touchy subjects or just looking out for your and your clients’ information, it might be well worth your time, money and effort to include DDoS attack protection capabilities in your security plans for 2016.

-As Director of Technology, Zach Peer leads the managed hosting team at One North.
-He establishes and maintains the appropriate policies, procedures and controls for One North’s hosted offerings and works to ensure the availability, security and performance of the hosting environment – which he modeled out of Legos (playing with Legos is one of his passions, both with his kids and without).
+As Director, Managed Hosting, Zach establishes and maintains the appropriate policies, procedures and controls for One North’s hosted offerings and works to ensure the availability, security and performance of the hosting environment—which he modeled out of Legos (playing with Legos is one of his passions, both with his kids and without).

 If I were a vegetable: I’d be a Cucumber because they are cool (and tasty on sandwiches).